🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Catalonia

-Catalonia — with Barcelona as its capital — is the wealthiest and most internationally-visited region in Spain, an autonomous community with a distinct Catalan-language culture and a long independence movement that makes its political relationship with Madrid the most contested in Spain.
-Barcelona is the anchor: Gaudí’s seven UNESCO buildings, the Eixample grid, the Gothic Quarter’s Roman and medieval layering, the Barceloneta beach, and a restaurant scene (Disfrutar — ranked #1 in the World’s 50 Best in 2024, El Celler de Can Roca in Girona — three Michelin stars) that is the most innovative in Europe.
-Beyond Barcelona: Girona (a beautifully intact medieval city 40 minutes north by AVE — the Game of Thrones filming location for Braavos, the Jewish quarter of El Call, the cathedral that appears to defy structural logic), Tarragona (the finest Roman ruins on the Iberian Peninsula — UNESCO — amphitheatre, circus, and city walls), and the Costa Brava (the northern Catalan coast — Salvador Dalí’s Theatre-Museum in Figueres and his house in Cadaqués, the Cap de Creus landscape).
+Catalonia — with Barcelona as its capital — is the wealthiest and most internationally-visited region in Spain, an autonomous community with a distinct Catalan-language culture and a long independence movement.
+Barcelona is the anchor: Gaudí’s seven UNESCO buildings, the Eixample grid, the Gothic Quarter’s Roman and medieval layering, the Barceloneta beach, and a restaurant scene (Disfrutar — crowned World’s Best Restaurant in 2024 and now in the “50 Best” Best of the Best hall of fame; El Celler de Can Roca in Girona — three Michelin stars) that is the most innovative in Europe.
+Beyond Barcelona: Girona (a beautifully intact medieval city 40 minutes north by AVE), Tarragona (the finest Roman ruins on the Iberian Peninsula — UNESCO), and the Costa Brava (Salvador Dalí’s Theatre-Museum in Figueres and his house in Cadaqués).

 BarcelonaGironaTarragonaFigueresSitges